-When she first transferred in to MCAD’s BS: Visualization program, Arlene Birt “had no idea what I'd end up doing: in fact, I still feel like my ideal job hasn't been invented yet!”
+When she first transferred in to MCAD’s bachelor of science in visualization, Arlene Birt “had no idea what I'd end up doing: in fact, I still feel like my ideal job hasn't been invented yet!”
 Even so, with several career innovations to her credit, she says, “It's most rewarding to invent your own job.”

 For Birt, that job has been a blend of journalism, graphic design, and sustainability oriented activism.
 “Social and ecological sustainability are so incredibly complex and large,” she says, “that words alone can’t explain them.”
-So, to help people comprehend a global market, she designed a chocolate-bar wrapper with a world map printed inside, showing where all the ingredients came from.
-She also designed a t-shirt that “told its own story,” with printing that showed cotton harvesting to eventual recycling.
+So, to help people comprehend a global market, she designed a chocolate bar wrapper with a world map printed inside, showing where all the ingredients came from.
+She also designed a tee shirt that “told its own story” with a graphic that showed cotton harvesting to eventual recycling.
 She’s especially interested in how native crafts are models of sustainability.